Modern Device Management

 As far as possible we base our solutions on standard processes while taking account of individual requirements where necessary.
 A result of these years of experience is our in-house framework for enabling managed and secure distribution of software to all devices.
 This allows us to assume many of our customers’ management functions that standard environments are unable to cover.

-FAQ: Modern Device Management
+Modern Device Management

 What differentiates Modern Device Management from Mobile Device Management?

 Mobile Device Management is all about administrating and integrating mobile devices such as smart phones and tablets within traditional working environments with fixed clients such as desktop computers.
 Nowadays, mobility and seamless, flexible usage of a range of devices including desktops, laptops, smart phones and virtual desktops have become the default in new working concepts such as remote work and working from home.
 As a result, there is now a move to Modern Device Management using solutions such as Windows Autopilot and Microsoft Endpoint Manager to easily provision and seamlessly operate all devices and clients, rather than focusing just on mobile devices.

 What are the challenges for Modern Device Management?

 When establishing a Modern Device Management system, the major challenges are in getting technology implementations to run smoothly and securely.
 Multiple devices and greater mobility entail more complex infrastructure compared with closed corporate networks, along with the use of web apps in the form of Software as a Service (SaaS) hosted in the public cloud, such as Salesforce.com or Office 365.
 This throws up new issues both in terms of seamless integration of all devices and in relation to existing security and compliance specifications.
 In Microsoft environments in particular, since the introduction of the Evergreen approach with Windows 10, companies have had to ensure that their infrastructure can cope with the ever shorter update cycles in the operating system.